ingcloud-fr/cks-labs/cks/INT-Secure_docker_daemon_with_tls/SOLUTION.md

 We already have a CA (`ca.pem` and `ca-key.pem` in `/etc/docker/certs/` ), here's how to generate the client certificate:

+- Note: the entire process is in docker documentation https://docs.docker.com/engine/security/protect-access/

 - Step 1: Create a private key for the client

 ```